weigertlab/tracking_dlmbl_2022/README.md

-3. Tracking with n integer linear program (ILP)
+3. Tracking with an integer linear program (ILP)

     Here we will introduce an advanced formulation of tracking.